KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_punctual/README.md

 ### Directional

 Directional lights are light sources that act as though they are infinitely far away and emit light in the direction of the local -z axis.
 This light type inherits the orientation of the node that it belongs to; position and scale are ignored except for their effect on the inherited node orientation.
 Because it is at an infinite distance, the light is not attenuated.
-Its intensity is defined in lumens per metre squared, or lux (lm/m<sup>2</sup>).
+Its intensity is defined in watts per square metre (W/m<sup>2</sup>).

 ### Point

 Point lights emit light in all directions from their position in space; rotation and scale are ignored except for their effect on the inherited node position.
 The brightness of the light attenuates in a physically correct manner as distance increases from the light's position (i.e. brightness goes like the inverse square of the distance).
-Point light intensity is defined in candela, which is lumens per square radian (lm/sr).
+Point light intensity is defined in watts per square radian (W/sr).

 ### Spot

 Spot lights emit light in a cone in the direction of the local -z axis.
 The angle and falloff of the cone is defined using two numbers, the `innerConeAngle` and `outerConeAngle`.
 As with point lights, the brightness also attenuates in a physically correct manner as distance increases from the light's position (i.e. brightness goes like the inverse square of the distance).
-Spot light intensity refers to the brightness inside the `innerConeAngle` (and at the location of the light) and is defined in candela, which is lumens per square radian (lm/sr).
+Spot light intensity refers to the brightness inside the `innerConeAngle` (and at the location of the light) and is defined in watts per square radian (W/sr).
 Engines that don't support two angles for spotlights should use `outerConeAngle` as the spotlight angle (leaving `innerConeAngle` to implicitly be `0`).

 A spot light's position and orientation are inherited from its node transform.
 Inherited scale does not affect cone shape, and is ignored except for its effect on position and orientation.